JulioMCruz/Infinity/docs/README.md

 ### 📄 License

-This project is licensed under the OWQLO License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the INFINITY License - see the [LICENSE](../LICENSE) file for details.

 ---